 - One tablespoon (15 milliliters) of sugar, jelly or honey

-- Three glucose tablets (available without a prescription at most pharmacies)
+- Four glucose tablets (available without a prescription at most pharmacies)

 - A serving of glucose gel (read the label for amount)

-Check your blood sugar level again 15 to 20 minutes later.
+Check your blood sugar level 15 to 20 minutes after eating or drinking something to raise your blood sugar.
 If it's still too low, eat or drink something sugary.
 When you feel better, eat meals and snacks as usual.

 Some people have frequent and severe hypoglycemia despite medication adjustments.
 In these circumstances, your doctor may recommend a higher glucose goal range and prescribe glucagon, a hormone that causes blood glucose to rise.